 Try This: Let your vendors know that you need data from them in the format you specify.
 Also look at new analysis tools that use artificial intelligence to automate data work.

 Time-Waster 2: Convincing Stakeholders

 We expect challenging negotiations with vendors, but it’s demoralizing when the toughest part of the job is convincing those we are here to help.

 Try This: Don’t open stakeholder conversations with your seven-step sourcing process or by demanding more; instead ask them what their current challenges or goals are.
 Whenever possible, connect sourcing activities to solving their problems.
 Then you won’t need to convince anyone.

 Time-Waster 3: Chasing “Rogue Spending”

 More compliance and centralized buying usually bring more savings.
 This reality turns many sourcing teams into policy police, peering over cubicles to find offenders.
-(This isn’t just a time-waster, but a major killjoy.)
+(This isn’t just a time-waster for procurement, but a major killjoy.)

 Try This: Let robots do repetitive work.
 Automate exception reports that spotlight off-policy spending (AI tools can make this easy and almost real-time working from expense reports and credit card statements).
 Post and praise the groups with highest compliance… and let the system send notifications with the cost of non-compliance to the respective P&L owners.